 - Facebook: At first glance the number one obvious choice.
 With its 2, 740 million daily users worldwide, easily the biggest name in the social media world.

 While being the juggernaut that it is, it's a great place to connect with people and build trust.
 Posting pictures or stories on your business page will keep your audience engaged and informed on your service or product.
-It's a great platform for enterprises like news outlets, entertainment, restaurants, travel agencies etc.
+It's a great platform for enterprises like news outlets, entertainment, restaurants, travel agencies, etc.

 So what's the catch?
-Facebook limits the reach and visibility on your posts.
+Facebook limits the reach and visibility of your posts.
 If you're planning on spreading your business, and not just building loyalty, Facebook might not be the right option for you.

 Also believe it not, because of its social nature, Facebook nowadays attracts a more mature audience.
 If your target group is younger, consider other alternatives.

 - Instagram: A great place for business, retail, and lead generation.
 The proof is in the pudding as Instagram has been growing at a staggering speed of 5% in each quarter, and recently they even implemented a new Instagram algorithm catered towards a younger audience.
 Great for spreading brand awareness and building relationships via hashtags and pictures.
 Easily used to funnel traffic to your website.
 No wonder nearly one-third of stories viewed on this platform are from business.